Soluling home Document home

 Soluling Localization Tutorial

 The first step is to create a Souling project file.
 Its file extension is .ntp.
 The NTP file is an XML-based file that contains all the elements extracted from the source files or databases.
 The Soluling project file is the central piece of Soluling.
-All parts of Soluling, the desktop tool, the command-line tool, and the could service work on the same file type.
+All parts of Soluling, the desktop tool, the command-line tool, and the future cloud version, work on the same file type.
 Let's start by creating a new project file.

 Start Soluling desktop tool,